The Craziest Things Scientology Has Reportedly Made Celebrities Do

-As a religion with many celebrity devotees, Scientology can use its star power as an effective recruiting tool and give converts a belief system that helps them feel like their lives have purpose.
-Yet the more we learn about Scientology -- through its former members, documentaries, and interviews -- the more we see how the mysterious church ensnares vulnerable souls, and exploits their emotional and financial investments.
+As a religion with many celebrity devotees, Scientology is as high-profile as religions get.
+Yet the more we learn about Scientology -- through its former members, documentaries, and interviews -- the more controversy the mysterious church winds up courting.

 One of the most famous Scientology defectors is former King of Queens star Leah Remini, who wrote a memoir, Troublemaker, in 2015 about her experiences with the church and now shares her experiences on her A&E docuseries.

-In the book, Remini discusses one of the biggest scams of Scientology: the financial investment its members must make to gain standing in the church.
-Remini discusses how people with lower incomes often go into debt giving all their money to the church to take its courses and move up in the system.
+In the book, Remini discusses how Scientology demands financial investment from members in order to gain standing in the church.
+According to the actress, people with lower incomes often go into debt giving all their money to the church to take its courses and move up in the system.

 Despite the singer's long-running role as Chef on the controversy-courting cartoon, when South Park set its sights on Scientology in 2006, Hayes couldn't take the heat.
 After the L. Ron Hubbard-skewering episode "Trapped in the Closet," Hayes, himself a Scientologist, issued a statement to distance himself from his role and work on the show.

 "There is a place in this world for satire, but there is a time when satire ends, and intolerance and bigotry towards religious beliefs of others begins," he said.
 "As a civil rights activist of the past 40 years I cannot support a show that disrespects those beliefs and practices."
 Those Chocolate Salty Balls are saltier than we thought.

 Bart Simpson (a.k.a.
 Nancy Cartwright) solicited donations via robo-call